MylapalliYesebu/PRODIGY_FS_01/README.md

 # PRODIGY_FS_01
 A secure authentication system using Spring Boot (Backend) and React.js (Frontend).
-# Secure User Authentication System

 ## 📌 Project Overview

-This project implements a secure authentication system that allows users to **sign up**, **log in securely**, and **access protected routes** only after successful authentication.
-It follows standard security practices, including password hashing, session management, and role-based access control.
+This project implements a **secure user authentication system** where users can:
+✔ Sign up with a username and password
+✔ Log in securely using JWT authentication
+✔ Access protected routes after successful authentication
+✔ (Optional) Implement role-based access control (admin/user)

 ## 🛠 Tech Stack